wenlzhang/obsidian-link-maintainer/README.md

 This is how this tool was born, and I hope you enjoy using it!

+## ⚠️ Important Warning

+**Please read before using**: While Link Maintainer implements several safety measures to ensure robust handling of block references and note links, the operations are **not reversible**.
+Before performing any link updates:

+1. **Always Review the Confirmation Window**: Carefully check all proposed changes in the confirmation dialog before proceeding.
+2. **Exercise Caution**: Take extra care when performing bulk operations that affect multiple files.
+3. **Back Up Your Vault**: Since link updates cannot be undone, make sure you have a backup of your vault.

+The plugin follows these principles to maximize safety:

+- Shows a detailed preview of all changes before applying them
+- Tracks and logs all updated links for reference
+- Provides clear warnings for potentially risky operations
+- Implements thorough validation before any changes

+However, just like renaming tags in Obsidian (e.g., with Tag Wrangler), once links are updated, there is no automatic way to revert the changes.
+Always proceed with caution and ensure you understand the scope of the changes before confirming them.

 ## Documentation

 📚 **[View Full Documentation](https://exp.ptkm.net/obsidian-link-maintainer)**